woocommerce/woocommerce-blocks/readme.txt

 5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==

+= 2.5.7 = 2019-12-20 =
+- Add translation comments and use correct functions #1412, #1415
+- bug: Fix Price Filter constraints when price is decimal #1419

 = 2.5.6 = 2019-12-17 =
 - bug: Fix broken build in 2.5.5.
 Has same changelog as 2.5.5.